RahnevLab/Lab-info/IRB.md

 # Creating a New IRB Protocol

 The first question to ask yourself when creating a new IRB protocol is: Do I actually need a new IRB protocol?
-That’s because in many cases we already have an existing protocol in the lab that your study fits under.
+That’s because in many cases we already have an existing protocol in the lab that your study may fit under.
 The current lab protocols are categorized by methods: 1) Behavioral, 2) fMRI , 3) TMS, and 4) TMS-fMRI.
 Unless your new study is drastically different from the type of information in existing protocols you won’t need to create a new one, and may only need to submit a modification (see request an amendment section) or do nothing at all but be added to a protocol.

-If you are new to the lab you need to ask Doby to add you to the labs existing protocols so that you are officially allowed to handle data associated with them and also have access to the protocols on IRBWise if you need to submit modifications.
+If you are new to the lab you need to ask the lab manager to add you to the labs existing protocols so that you are officially allowed to handle data associated with them and also have access to the protocols on IRBWise if you need to submit modifications.

 ### Steps to create a new IRB protocol: